eldun/eldun.github.io/_posts/clap/2022-10-20-clap-plugins-part-one.md

+---
 ## Setting up an Environment for CLAP
 [CLAP isn't widely supported yet](https://clapdb.tech/category/hostsdaws).
-However, [BitWig](bitwig.com) - a DAW that's been gaining a lot of steam recently - does.
-And my current DAW of choice - [Reaper](reaper.fm) ~~[may be supporting it before long](https://forum.cockos.com/showthread.php?t=267906)~~ supports it on the dev branch, as of [less than a month ago](https://audiosex.pro/threads/reaper-c-l-a-p-support-now-a-reality.65864/).
+However, [BitWig](bitwig.com) - a DAW that's been gaining a lot of steam recently - supports it, and my current DAW of choice - [Reaper](reaper.fm) ~~[may be supporting it before long](https://forum.cockos.com/showthread.php?t=267906)~~ supports it on the dev branch, as of [less than a month ago](https://audiosex.pro/threads/reaper-c-l-a-p-support-now-a-reality.65864/).
 I'll be using Reaper v6.68+dev1004 (October 4).

 ~~In the meantime, I'll be using [Qtractor](https://qtractor.org/), because it's free.
 Installation instructions can be found [here](https://qtractor.org/qtractor-index.html#Installation).
 Make sure to have all the dependencies installed (I was missing some qt5 ones.
 Also, who names these qt5 packages?
 They're all over the place.)~~